Sonnentierchen/forschungsprojekt/README.md

 _Since it does not make any sense to keep the smaller dataset it has been omitted and only the larger one is shipped with this project._

+The VUFO dataset is comprised of frames extracted from VUFO videos.
+The extracted frames as well as the videos can be found in the assets folder.

 ## VUFO 400

-The dataset underwent several stages.
-The first stage consisted of 400 images manually annotated in VIA.
+For VUFO 400, 40 videos were chosen at random and 10 images were extracted from each at regular intervals.
+The 400 images were manually annotated in VIA.
 After some training runs, I concluded that the bad quality of the results might also lie in the quality of the training data and I could verify that in COCO the bouding boxes were drawn a lot tighter than I had done.
 That's why I improved the quality of the bounding boxes again.
 But improving the quality was only possible to some extend, as the quality of the videos is rather poor and often cars could be recognized in the distant but only from the context of the whole image.
 E.g. if there is a black bump on the otherwise gray autobahn then that's a car.
 But a network might not be able to properly adapt to a 5 times 5 pixel car.
 Those cars have been annotated anyways since a human is capable of detecting those and that should be the goal of the network.
 The data augmentor was written to increase the number of new images.

 ## VUFO 1500

-During training time I annotated more images and got nearly to 1500 images.
-This is the vufo_1500 dataset.
-By re-inspecting the annotated imags I could sometimes see small errors.
+For VUFO 1500, the number of videos was increased to 150, using the old videos as well and again 10 images per video were extracted.
+This resulted in nearly 1500 images that were annoted by hand using the VIA tool.
+The reason why only nearly is probably because some frames in the videos are faulty which resulted in less than 10 images for some videos.
+By re-inspecting the annotated imags there are sometimes see small errors visible.
 This is why this dataset has to be treated with caution.
-I annotated the images with the greatest effort, but without a proper QA it is difficult to keep a steady quality.
+The images were annoated with the greatest effort, but without a proper QA it is difficult to keep a steady quality.
 If you want to inspect my annotations you can use the VIA tool in the `via` folder.

 To increase the size of the dataset, data augmentation was employed using the `data_augmentor.py` script in the `util` folder.
 For furhter details please refer to the README in the `util` folder.
 The augmentor crops images randomly or adds random noise.
 This way the dataset was expanded to nearly 4500 images and then, due to the increased amount of data, split into a training and validation set with a ration fo 90%.
 This was achieved using the `split_via.py` function which randomly splits a VIA-formatted annotations file.